-Living Wills And Advanced Directives
+Living Wills and Advance Directives

 An advance directive is a legal document providing official instructions regarding your health care needs in the future.
 One example of this is a medical power of attorney, which allows you to pick an agent to make your medical decisions.
 Another example is a living will, which gives you a chance to make these decisions on your own.
 Either way, these documents are a key part of planning for your future through your estate plan.